Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 \begin{problem} Let $G$ be a group acting geometrically on some CAT(0) cube complex $X$.
 Characterize algebraically the elements of $G$ inducing contracting isometries on $X$. \end{problem}

 An investigation of the examples mentioned in this article suggests the following answer.
 Let $G$ be a group acting geometrically on a CAT(0) cube complex.
-Fix an infinite-order element $g$ and set $E(g)= \{ h\in G \mid \langle g \rangle \cap \langle g \rangle^h \ \text{infinite} \}$; notice that, in particular, $E(g)$ contains the centraliser of $g$.
-Is it true that $g$ induces a contracting isometry on $X$ if and only if $E(g)$ is virtually cyclic?
-A positive answer was found in \cite{MoiSpecialBraid} in the context of virtually special groups.
+Fix an infinite-order element $g$ and define its \emph{stable centraliser} as

+Is it true that $g$ induces a contracting isometry on $X$ if and only if $SC(g)$ is virtually cyclic?
+Although the answer is negative in full generality, it turns out to be positive for several families of cube complexes.
+For instance:

-\begin{thm} Let $X$ be a compact special cube complex and let $G$ denote its fundamental group.
-An isometry $g \in G \backslash \{ 1 \}$ is contracting if and only if its centraliser in $G$ is cyclic. \end{thm}
+\begin{thm} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$.
+Assume that, for every hyperplane $J$ and every element $g \in G$, the two hyperplanes $J$ and $gJ$ are neither transverse nor tangent.
+Then an infinite-order element of $G$ defines a contracting isometry of $X$ if and only its stable centraliser is virtually cyclic. \end{thm}

+The scope of this theorem, proved in \cite{ContractingCentraliser}, includes for instance cocompact special groups as defined in \cite{MR2377497}.

 \begin{app} Theorem \ref{thm:Egspecial} was applied to graph braid groups in \cite{MoiSpecialBraid}.
 As a consequence, it is possible to determine precisely when a given graph braid group is acylindrically hyperbolic.
 In particular, if $\Gamma$ is any connected topological graph, distinct from a cycle and from a star with three arms, then the braid group $B_n(\Gamma)$ is acylindrically hyperbolic for every $n \geq 1$. \end{app}